giordanisuelen/-giordanisuelen-.github.io/README.md

 # Biomedical Engeneering undergraduate

+## Education
-## Education: Science and Tech, Biomedical Engeneering at UNIFESP
+Science and Tech and Biomedical Engeneering at UNIFESP